caridy/blog-src/articles/agent-planners-using-inline-functions/article.md

 ### The Limitations of Static Functions in Handling Collections and Data Interpretation

-When designing agents, a common approach is to rely on static functions, especially for tasks that involve data manipulation.
+When designing agents, a common approach is to rely on static functions, especially for tasks that involve data federation, extraction and manipulation.
 However, several challenges arise:

 1. __Handling Collections__: Static functions that return collections, such as arrays, pose a unique challenge for agent planners.
 These planners are inherently designed for sequential operations, not for complex operations on collections like filtering or reducing.
 To address this, developers often find themselves in a loop, constantly introducing new static functions to handle the nuances of collection operations.
 This leads to an ever-expanding and increasingly complex set of functions, making maintenance and scalability a concern.
 1. __Data Interpretation__: Another limitation surfaces when agents need to interpret data from previous static function responses.
 Instead of directly accessing and manipulating the raw data, agents often make additional calls to the LLM for interpretation.
 This approach has several drawbacks: